-Williams is a liberal arts college located in Williamstown, Massachusetts, about 135 miles from Boston, that offers 35 majors and hundreds of hands-on learning opportunities.
+Williams is a liberal arts college located in Williamstown, Massachusetts, about 135 miles from Boston, that offers 63 areas of study and hundreds of hands-on learning opportunities.
 As one of the trailblazing schools that launched American higher education (on which hundreds of other institutions are modeled), Williams has path-breaking originality in its DNA.
 Remarkable freedom and resources are at your disposal so that you may explore widely and deeply and grow as an individual and as a citizen of a global society.
 The Williams tutorial, modeled after the Oxford Tutorial system, pairs two students with a faculty member in deep inquiry of a single topic over an entire semester.
 Many students further engage with Williams faculty over the summer, when they work on campus as fully paid research fellows in the humanities, natural and mathematical sciences, and social sciences.

 At Williams, there is no special-interest housing.
 All first-years live together in groups of 20 in a thoughtfully constructed microcosm of the Williams community known as an Entry.
 The majority of students are involved in at least one extracurricular activity, either by playing for one of Williams’ Division III athletic teams, participating in service, or showcasing their creative energy through music or theater groups.